Melasma L81.1

 Solar elastosis and photoaging:

-Solar elastosis refers to the accumulation of elastotic tissue in the dermis resulting from chronic sun exposure or photoaging.
+Solar elastosis refers to the accumulation of elastotic tissue in the dermis that results from chronic sun exposure or photoaging.
 Melasma patients have been found to have a high degree of solar elastosis in the affected skin.
 In addition, histological analysis shows that melasma skin tends to have thicker, more corrugated and fragmented elastic fibers compared to normal skin (Kwon S et al. (2016).
 Ultraviolet B irradiation can stimulate keratinocytes to increase melanocyte and thus melanin production by secreting various growth factors, cytokines and hormones, including inducible nitric oxide synthase (iNOS).
 UVB irradiation also increases plasmin production by keratinocytes.
 This enzyme leads to higher levels of arachidonic acid and alpha-MSH and thus stimulates the melanin synthesis pathway (Taraz M et al. (2017).
 All of these factors lead to hyperpigmentation of the affected skin.
 In addition, it has been suggested that even visible light may play a role in the development of melasma, especially in darker skin types (Fitzpatrick types IV-VI), by interacting with the opsin-3 sensor ( Passeron T et al. (2018)

 Mast cells and neovascularization: